 Judgments of the Magistracy

 For purposes of precedent, argument in court, and for the betterment of Peltarch's legal community, the following decisions of civil court have been rendered and made public by Peltarch's magistracy.
 Court records are extremely brief and outline merely scant facts, the result, and the dominant reason for the decision.
-However, below are the records of public memory, provided orally, and preserved in memory through an oral tradition and word of mouth.
+However, below are the records of public memory.

 The statute or code of laws for civilians is available here: Peltarch Code of Laws